 - Pension contributions.

-Employers are not obliged by law to fill out these additional elements on the payslip; however, it is considered good practice to do so.
+Employers are not obliged by law to fill out these additional elements on the payslip; however, it is considered

 This payslip is in open format.
 Either enter the requisite details in the highlighted fields or adjust the wording to suit your purposes.